tayfunuludogan/ReactTrial/README.md

 ## Db.Json (Json-Server)

-You need to watch db.json fil with json-server.
+You need to watch db.json file with json-server.

 In the project directory, you can run: